neuefische/wd-flipped-classroom-curriculum/sessions/git-branches-and-prs/git-branches-and-prs.md

 ## Git Pull Requests

-GitHub offers us "pull requests" (PR) which we can use as a convenient way to request reviews of the work on a "feature branch".
+GitHub offers us **pull requests** (PR) which we can use as a convenient way to request reviews of the work on a feature branch.

-A pull request is a request to "merge" one branch into another branch.
+A pull request is a request to merge one branch into another branch.
 Other developers review the PR and suggest changes.
 If a pull request is approved we can merge the feature branch into the main branch.

 ### Basic Workflow for a Pull Request